chengyangliu47/WebCrawler/README.md

     qurey does not contain 'start='.
   * 'Input total job numbers to be crawled'

-    Find the total job number in the result site and input to this field
+    Find the total job number in the result site and input to this field.
+Make sure the input is integer or the program will crash.
   * 'Input User-Agent'

     Input the user-agent you are going to apply to send requests.
 The default user-agent is `Mozilla/5.0 (X11; Linux x86_64)`